 West Virginia requires businesses to file sales tax returns and submit sales tax payments online.

-You will do this with the MyTaxes Page through the West Virginia State Tax Department.FILE ONLINE
+File with the MyTaxes Page through the West Virginia State Tax Department

 How Often Should You File?